Joku1806/regen/README.md

 ## Installation

 To install, just clone this repository and run `make release` in the root of the repository.
-To get debug symbols and runtime memory leak/access tripwires, run `make debug` instead.
+To get additional debug output, symbols and runtime memory leak/access tripwires, run `make debug` instead.